Burton Constable

 Burton Constable is a village and civil parish in the East Riding of Yorkshire, England.
-It is located approximately 9 mi north-east of Hull city centre and 3 mi south-east of the village of Skirlaugh.
+It lies approximately 9 mi north-east of Hull city centre and 3 mi south-east of the village of Skirlaugh.
 The civil parish is formed by the village of Burton Constable and the hamlets of Marton and West Newton.

-According to the 2011 UK census, Burton Constable parish had a population of 127, an increase on the 2001 UK census figure of 120.
+At the 2021 census, the population of the parish was 115.

+The name Burton derives from the Old English burhtūn meaning 'settlement at the fort'.
+'Constable' derives from Ulbert le Conestable, who married the widow of the village's manor.

-It is the site of the Grade I listed Burton Constable Hall.
+It is the site of Burton Constable Hall, a Grade I listed Elizabethan country house.

 Burton Constable was served from 1864 to 1964 by Burton Constable railway station on the Hull and Hornsea Railway.

-Marmaduke Tunstall, the eighteenth-century ornithologist, was born in the village.
+Marmaduke Tunstall, the 18th-century ornithologist, was born in the village.